tiiuae/ghaf/docs/src/appendices/glossary.md

 ### SBOM

-_A software bill of materials is a machine-readable documentan of all software components, open source licenses, and dependencies in a target software._
+_A software bill of materials is a machine-readable document of all software components, open source licenses, and dependencies in a target software._

 ### SCS